cfranco92/chat-bot-openai-whatsapp/README.md

 - WhatsApp webhook for receiving and processing messages
 - Appointment management system with conversational flow
-- Multi-language support (currently Spanish)
+- Multi-language support (English and Spanish)
 - Support for different message types:
   - Text
   - Images